AJ

 AI and the Human Touch

+Rethinking Creativity in the Age of AI: Tool, Threat, or Something Else?
 Artificial Intelligence has become one of the most disruptive tools of our time.
-It has entered industries across the globe, changing the way we work, create, and think.
-For many, AI is a way to enhance productivity, speed up tasks,…
+It has entered industries across the globe, changing the way we work, create, and think.…

 The Language of Negative Space

-We’re so used to thinking about stories in terms of what fills them, dialogue, action, music, mechanics, that we sometimes forget the power of what isn’t there.
+How Silence, Emptiness, and Absence Drive Storytelling in Film and Games We’re so used to thinking about stories in terms of what fills them, dialogue, action, music, mechanics, that we sometimes forget the power of what isn’t there.
 Silence.
-Emptiness.
-Negative space.
-These absences aren’t voids; they’re choices.
-And when used…
+Emptiness.…

 Crafting Story Through the Cut

-In the world of filmmaking, there’s a saying that resonates deeply with anyone who understands post-production: the editor is the second director of a film.
-While the director captures the vision on set, it’s in the editing room where that…
+The Editor as the Second Director: Film Editing Techniques That Shape Every Great Film In the world of filmmaking, there’s a saying that resonates deeply with anyone who understands post-production: the editor is the second director of a film.
+While…

 Chapter One: Lost In Wilderness